eugene-eeo/katana/README.rst

 ======

 A razor sharp parser-combinator for Python.
-It's goals include being pluggable and easy to extend while being reasonably performant.
+It's goals include being composable, easy to understand, and elegant while being reasonably performant.